Yasin5949/chatAppUsingSocket/README.md

 # chatAppUsingSocket
-mini cat App using socket programming
+mini chat App using socket programming and i used GUI to display the messages sent between the clients